 UX designers rely on a number of different tools as they go about their work.
 At the research and inspiration stage, they will use survey and polling tools as well as video chat software to interview users and gather as much information as possible.
 There are also specific programs for wireframing, prototyping and usability testing, with Balsamiq, InVision and UsabilityHub among the most popular in the industry.
 In addition to design-specific programs, designers also use communication and project management tools to keep track of their work at all times.
 You can learn more about UX design tools here.

-What Kinds of Projects Do UX Designers Work On?
+What Kinds Of Projects Do UX Designers Work On?

 As the tech industry grows, the field of UX design is becoming increasingly varied.
 UX designers can find themselves working on a wide range of projects within various contexts.
 Here are just some applications for UX design.

-Website, App and Software Design
+Website, App And Software Design

 In the age of the internet and smartphones, the usability of a website, mobile app or piece of software will largely determine its success on the market.
 Together with UI designers, UX designers are responsible for ensuring a smooth online experience for the user.
 From ecommerce websites to dating apps, from CRM software to web-based email clients, each and every online journey you take has been carefully designed by a UX professional.

 Voice user interfaces are revolutionizing the way we interact with technology.
 In the U.S., around 50% of adults use voice search on a daily basis, and ComScore estimates that, by 2020, 50% of all searches will be voice-based.
 UX designers have a huge role to play in the rise of voice, as products like Amazon Alexa can only be successful if they are user-friendly and accessible for the masses.
-Designing for voice requires a slightly different approach to that of websites and apps: learn more in this beginner’s guide.
+Designing for voice requires a slightly different approach to that of websites and apps: learn more in this beginner’s guide to VUI design.

 Virtual Reality (VR) and Augmented Reality (AR)

 With the global VR market expected to be worth around $27 billion by 2022, UX designers will increasingly be required to design immersive experiences.
-Likewise, since the Pokémon Go craze hit, augmented reality has also been working its way into the mainstream.
+Likewise, since the Pokemon Go craze hit, augmented reality has also been working its way into the mainstream.
 More and more, UX designers will have to adapt their approach to ensure the latest technologies are accessible and user-friendly.